 Died Malibu, California, USA 14 May, 1969.
 Busy on stage in Australia 1910-1915.
 Also appeared in Fred Niblo’s two Australian films before working in the US.
 Most active in Hollywood between 1917-1927, during which time she gained great attention.
 Some later minor roles in sound films and worked until her death for the Christian Science Church.
 Married to Fred Niblo 1918-48.

 Enid Bennett, a young Australian who arrived in the US with Fred Niblo and Josephine Cohan in June 1915, hardly qualifies as “a forgotten Australian actor.”
 She received widespread publicity in the early 1920s and was, at the time, one of Hollywood’s premier stars.
 Many of her films still exist and she has been the subject of numerous biographies since her death in 1969.
-However, there are several special reasons for including her on this website.

 It is also notable that Enid Bennett plays essentially the same role in all these films – usually an earnest and thoroughly decent mother figure.
 Here are some examples:

 The Big Store (1941)

 In this well known Marx Brothers comedy, Bennett plays an unnamed store clerk in the millinery department.
 Nasty Miss Peggy Arden (played by Marion Martin) makes life very hard for her.
 (Harpo Marx then plays a clever trick on Miss Peggy – which is the point of the scene.)

 Above: Screen grab of 48 year old Enid Bennett in her final film role – the Marx Brothers film The Big Store, of 1941.
 The film is widely available on DVD.
 Author’s collection.

 Mickey Rooney and Judy Garland star in this cheerful Busby Berkeley musical.
 In this scene Bennett is welcoming Jimmy, although he soon learns he is not allowed to play at her daughter Barbara’s birthday.